Artemis Project: Mission profile

 The main mission hardware components would have been assembled in a low Earth orbit.
 Then the stack would have boosted to a lunar orbit.
 The astronauts would have transferred from the lunar transfer vehicle to the ascent stage.
 After a deorbit and braking burn, the lunar base habitat and the ascent stage would have been landed on the lunar surface.
 Following this, the crew would have unpacked and set up the new lunar base for future operations.
 Once the lunar operations were completed, the crew was to transfer to the ascent stage, where they were to enter into a lunar orbit and dock with the lunar transfer vehicle where they would have remained for the journey back to Earth.

 Future plans

-Once a base had been built on the Moon it was hoped that a lunar hotel would have been established.
+Once a base had been built on the Moon it was intended that a lunar hotel would have been established.
 However it is not known how economically feasible this would have been because low-cost access to space (possibly involving single-stage-to-orbit or two-stage-to-orbit vehicles) had yet to be developed.